Blueprint vs Emosapien

 TL;DR

-Two products with overlapping ambitions and different centres of gravity.
+Two products with overlapping ambitions and different centers of gravity

 Measurement-based-care platform

-Delivers a broad library of validated assessments (PHQ-9, GAD-7, PCL-5, AUDIT, EDE-Q and more) to clients between sessions, scores them automatically, plots trends in clinician dashboards, and supports payer-ready outcomes reporting.
+Delivers a broad pre-built catalog of validated assessments (PHQ-9 and GAD-7 plus niche measures like AUDIT, EDE-Q and Y-BOCS) to clients between sessions, scores them automatically, plots trends in clinician dashboards, and supports payer-ready outcomes reporting.
 Strong MBC depth; no in-session AI, no AI progress note drafting, no treatment-plan automation.

 AI co-therapy across the session arc